Tips For Female Teenagers

-Many teenage girls have been traumatized by having
+Many teenage girls have been traumatized

-world who can see and touch certain parts of their body.
+man in the world who can see and touch certain parts of their body.

 1.)
-It is best for a female patient to
+It is best for a female

-any female ob/gyns, you should check into having a female Nurse
+have any female ob/gyns, you should check into having a female Nurse

 Practitioner or Physician's Assistant do your women's health examinations.